tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 "Can you save the eye?"
 Mrs Hartono was seeking a second opinion as her daughter was very upset on hearing the news of the need to remove the eyeball surgically.

-There was no guarantee of success in such a case but if the corneal injury occurs in less than 24 hours, the chances of success in saving the eye from being removed surgically are much higher.
+There was no guarantee of success in such a case but if the corneal injury occurs in less than 24 hours, the chances of success in saving the eye from being removed surgically

 Pekinese - eye-lids stitched up.
 Eye-lids stitched up to promote ulcer healing.

 Upper and lower eye-lids stitched up to cover the ulcer and let it heal without being irritated by drying wind and dust.
-This surgical procedure is called tarsorrhaphy.
-Antibiotic injection into the eye conjunctiva after shaving off the hairs around eye-lids.
-Pekinese at the end of anaesthesia.
+This surgical procedure is called tarsorrhaphy Antibiotic injection into the eye conjunctiva after shaving off the hairs around eye-lids.
+Pekinese at the end of anaesthesiA

 The after-operation nursing and the costs of nursing are very important in determining a successful outcome.
 The veterinary anaesthesia and treatment of the eye by stitching up the eye-lids cost S$200, but the nursing costs can be 3 times and most owners will prefer to bring the dog home soon but don't know how to care for the eye.